poudelbidhan/VSD-HDP/README/Day5.md

-### C code compilation using gcc and RISC-V compilers.
+## Day 5:  C code compilation using gcc and RISC-V compilers.

 First, we will use leafpad code editor for writing the code and gcc compiler for the compilation.